TOAST-DOCS/Compute-Instance/en/overview.md

 ##### 1. Convert Your Key Pair’s Private Key to a PuTTY-Compatible Private Key

 In order to use PuTTY, you must convert your private key into a PuTTY-compatible private key format.
-To convert your key, use puttygen which is installed  together with PuTTY.
+To convert your key, use puttygen which is installed along with PuTTY.

 ![이미지1](http://static.toastoven.net/prod_instance/putty-ssh-001-en.png)

 At the bottom of the **PuTTY Key Generator** window under **Parameters**, select **RSA** for the **Type of key to generate**, and enter the default value '2048' bits for the **Number of bits in a generated key**.
-Under **Actions**, click **Load** next to **Load an existing private key file** to import your keypair's private key file.
+Under **Actions**, click **Load** next to **Load an existing private key file** to import your key pair's private key file.

 ![이미지2](http://static.toastoven.net/prod_instance/putty002-en.png)

 Under **Actions**, click **Save private key** next to **Save the generated key** to save the converted PuTTY-compatible private key.
 If you save the private key leaving the **Key passphrase** blank, the message **"Are you sure you want to save this key without a passphrase to protect it?"** will appear.
 In order to save your converted private key more securely, set a passphrase before saving.

 > [Caution]
-> If you wish to be able to automatically login to your instance, you should not set a key passphrase.
+> If you wish to be able to automatically log in to your instance, you should not set a key passphrase.
 When a passphrase is used, you must manually enter the private key's passphrase during login.

 ##### 2. Register Your PuTTY-Compatible Private Key With Putty